In previous examples, you used a Personal Access token for all Webex API access. These tokens are great for

 and refresh_token and send a POST request with the data to the Webex access_token request location:

-in order to validate the token.
+users in order to validate the token.
 You can just run this example.
 Click the

 Run and Debug button in the left column.

-Python: service_app.py is selected:
+script named Python: service_app.py in the list.
+Make sure it is selected:

 Click the green Start Debugging